learn-co-students/rake-todo-001/README.md

 # Rake TODO

-Rake is a DSL written in Ruby designed as a build system and generic task runner.
+Rake is a DSL (Domain Specific Language) written in Ruby designed as a build system and generic task runner.
 It was built by the late and great [Jim Weirich](http://en.wikipedia.org/wiki/Jim_Weirich).

 The history of why we need Rake relates to [Make](http://en.wikipedia.org/wiki/Make_software).
 For the most part, especially within Rails, we use Rake for its task syntax.
 A popular alternative to Rake in this context is [Thor](http://whatisthor.com/).